UPDATED January 4, 2024

 Because the customer base for a self storage facility is so localized within a 3-5 mile radius of the facility, backlinks from other local websites carry a lot of weight.
 A self storage facility is part of a local community and Google understands this!

-We believe that the idea of any local business engaging with and supporting the local community is ethically the right thing to do.
+We believe that the idea of any local business engaging with and supporting the local community is ethically the right thing to do, especially in such difficult economic times for so many families.
 It’s also a great way to raise visibility and build website authority.

 Facility operators should start by ensuring full profiles on the websites of any local organizations of which they are a member.
-The Chamber of Commerce is a great place to start.
-Other possibilities include state and regional Self Storage Associations.
+The local Chamber of Commerce is a great place to start, along with the county Economic Development organization.
+Other possibilities include state and regional Self Storage Associations and regional private/public initiatives.

 - issue newsworthy press releases to the local paper and local bloggers – published releases with links are helpful, and can lead to additional press coverage, such as an interview or inclusion on a panel.